dvernooy/dvernooy.github.io/_embedded/03-home_energy.md

 ### AC power calculations

 Really what we want here is power.
-Power is voltage x current.
+Power is voltage X current.
 Easy.
 Except everything here is AC at a frequency $$f=$$ 60 Hz, not DC.
 So we need to pay a bit of attention.
 Since we're monitoring each of the two 120V circuits independently, lets dive deeply into one of them.
 I'll choose circuit 1 and carry around a subscript 1 to remind us of that.
 The instantaneous voltage and current in circuit 1 are:

 $$
 \begin{align*}